julai215/itf_manual_testing_final_project_example_and_portofolio/README.md

 ## About me

 My name is Iulia Albu.
-Recently I have started to have an interest in software testing.
+I have started to take an interest in the software testing area.
 My goal is to develop testing knowledge and technical skills.
 On this site I would like to share my all gained experience from personal studies and researches.

 ## Skills